I am a PhD student, biotech researcher, and science communicator.

 - For my community.
-I know many students passionate about science and this site began with the aim to provide them with extra resources and support.
+I know many students passionate about science.
+This site began as a way to support and cheer them on.

 - Professional development.
-Honing in on my scientific literacy & communication skills is a personal and professional goal of mine, and this is my own little corner to practice in.
+Scientific literacy & communication skills is a personal and professional skill I’d like to have.
+I can practice here.

 - Just for fun.
 I love to write, and in the spirit of lifelong learning, I have here a convenient outlet.

-You can send questions, comments, etc. to hdedstrom [at] biobythebay.com, or you can find me on:
+You can send questions, comments, etc. to info [at] biobythebay.com.
+Or you can follow us on Instagram.

 Science is not a heartless pursuit of objective information; it is a creative human activity.Stephen Jay Gould